 The Management CIC Plan also provides for the payment of a tax-gross up to members of our Management Group, including our NEOs, in the event that Change in Control Payments would result in excess parachute payments under Section 280G of the Code.
 This tax gross-up has been eliminated for employees who become an officer of the Company after November 2014.
-All of our NEOs were officers of the Company in 2014.
-Beginning in 2022, the Compensation Committee made a decision to have a "best net" policy rather than gross-up to the executive to cover excise taxes that may apply in the event of a Change in Control.
+All of our NEOs were officers of the Company in 2014, except Ms. McDowell who became an officer in 2019.
+Beginning in 2022, the Compensation Committee made a decision to have a "best net" policy for employees who become an officer after November 2014 in the event of a Change in Control.
 Under a "best net" policy, in the event that benefit is provided, when aggregated with any other payments or benefits received by the covered executive, would constitute a "parachute payment" and would be subject to excise tax imposed by Section 4999 of the Code, the aggregate benefits will be delivered in full or delivered in a lesser amount that would result in no portion of the aggregate benefits being subject to the excise tax, whichever results in the receipt by the executive of the greatest amount of aggregate benefits on an after-tax basis.